Everything you need to know about the Nintendo Switch

 - Any time you’re playing in docked mode.

-In scenario 1, your Joy-Cons are charging as well.
-In scenario 2, they are detached from the tablet and will be draining battery.
+But what about your Joy-Cons?
+In scenario 1 above, your Joy-Cons are charging too.
+But in scenario 2, they're detached from the tablet so will be gradually using up their battery.

-- You can also use the Venom Charging Station for Nintendo Switch, which will allow you to hook up four Joy-Cons at a time.
+- Use the Venom Charging Station for Nintendo Switch, which will allow you to hook up four Joy-Cons at a time.

 How powerful is Nintendo Switch?

-For a portable machine, the Nintendo Switch is exceptionally powerful, boasting approximately 3-4 times the grunt of the PS3 and Xbox 360.
+For a portable machine, the Nintendo Switch is incredibly powerful, boasting about 3-4 times the grunt of the PS3 and Xbox 360.

-Because of the small form factor, you get 32GB of flash storage built in, and will need to buy microSD cards separately to enlarge this capacity.
+Because of the small form factor, you get 32GB of flash storage built in.
+If you need more room, no worries.
+You can always get a seperate microSD card to make more room.

 One small point: the Switch doesn’t have a port for an ethernet cable, so you’ll need access to WiFi to get on the internet.